qubole/sparklens/README.md

        8    0.00    0.03        38    0.0    0.0 KB    0.0 KB    2.7 GB    2.7 GB    00m 05s   00m 00s    06h 20m    0.6   99.4    0.0 KB
 ```

-Internally, Sparklens has a concept of Analyzer which is a generic component for emitting interesting events.
+Internally, Sparklens has the concept of an analyzer which is a generic component for emitting interesting events.
-Following Analyzers are currently available:
+The following analyzers are currently available:

 1. AppTimelineAnalyzer
 2. EfficiencyStatisticsAnalyzer